IanP105/mcp-project/README.md

 # CSC 532 Final Research Project
 > Comparing Sequential and Parallel Algorithm Performance for Solving the Maximum Clique Problem

+## IMPORTANT NOTICE
+This repo was forked from: https://github.com/acsetter/mcp-project The purpose of this fork is solely to display it on my own GitHub profile.
+Please see the authors section at the bottom of this file.

 ## Getting Started
 Ensure you are using Python version `3.8.x` or higher: